 RECREATION

 Recreational opportunities include hiking, biking, whitewater rafting, fishing and golf.
-The Berkshires also provides shopping for both unique items and antiques, as well as your everyday desires.
+The Berkshires also provides shopping for unique items and antiques and a large outlet mall in Lee.

 CULTURE